informalsystems/quint/doc/lang.md

  1. Run mode.
  1. Temporal mode.

-Every TNT expression and definition is assigned a mode.
+Every Quint expression and definition is assigned a mode.
 In the following, we will specify which modes are supported by certain operators and definitions.
 The following table defines the subsumption rules on modes (the partial order `<m`).
 As a general rule, if an operator or a definition accepts an argument